VisualFP/docs/SA/design_concept/content/poc/options_ui_electron.typ

 For VisualFP, Electron.js can implement the #ac("UI") and the backend logic.

-Since Electron apps can be created like any web app, many libraries are available for front end development.
+Since Electron apps can be created like any web app, many libraries are available for frontend development.
 The authors also already have experience with JavaScript and its ecosystem.

 Without transpilation from another language, Electron, like any browser,